Math Software Online: MathScore.com

 Solve.
 Give the answer in simplest form.

-1. Cindy uses 1/8 kilogram of apples to make 3 servings of a recipe.
-How many kilograms of apples does each serving need?
+Tiffany uses 1/8 cup of raisins to make 10 servings of a recipe.
+How many cups of raisins does each serving need?

-2. If 2 people share 1/6 kilogram of candy, how many kilograms of candy does each person get?
+If 5 people share 1/7 pound of peanuts, how many pounds of peanuts does each person get?

 Complexity=10, Mode=b